 Black Nurses and the 1793 Philadelphia Yellow Fever Epidemic

-A tale of disease, fear, inflammatory propaganda and ultimate heroism
+A tale of a deadly outbreak, inflammatory propaganda and heroism

 In 1793, Philadelphia was as large and as cosmopolitan a city as could be found in the new United States.
 Until 1800, Philadelphia served as the U.S. capital.
 The city was also home to a substantial number of people of color.
 Many were freedmen and some were prosperous.